fracturedfranchise/fractured-feedback/README.md

 ![banner](assets/banner1.png)
 ## Fractured Franchise Issue Reporting
-This repo allows for quick reporting of issues in Fractured Franchise that get directly forwared to the developers.
+This repo allows for quick reporting of issues in Fractured Franchise that get directly forwarded to the developers.
 You can view all currently opened issues by going to the [issues tab](https://github.com/fracturedfranchise/fractured-feedback/issues).

 ### Creating Issues
 It is advised before creating any issue regardless it being a bug report or suggestion that you make sure that someone else hasn't already created it.